- Most claims about how Fiori will improve the user experience of S/4 HANA is based on marketing material from SAP.

 Customers have more to lose by moving to Fiori than staying with SAPGUI.
 This is, of course, the exact opposite of what SAP and their partners tell customers.

-Comparatively, SAPGUI is not only far more broad in scope, it is faster and easier to use.
+Comparatively, SAPGUI is not only far broader in scope.
+It is faster and easier to use.
 This means that even you a customer moves to Fiori for some transactions, it will be worse off than staying with SAPGUI for most transactions.
 Nowhere is that observation, or any observation regarding the realities of Fiori explained for companies.

 Now there is one exception to this, which is reports.